Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Falcons stats and trends

-- Atlanta has four wins against the spread in 11 games this year.

-- The Falcons have been underdogs by 11 points or more one time this season and have not covered the spread once.
+- This season, the Falcons are winless against the spread when entering a game as an underdog of 10.5 points or more.

-- Atlanta has hit the over in 45.5% of its opportunities this year (five times over 11 games with a set point total).
+- Atlanta's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Atlanta is 2-3 against the spread and 3-2 overall when the team scores more than 23.0 points.
+- Atlanta is 2-3 against the spread and 3-2 overall when the team records more than 23.0 points.

-- The Falcons have turned the ball over 18 times, five fewer times than the Buccaneers have forced turnovers (23).
+- The Falcons have 18 giveaways this season, while the Buccaneers have 23 takeaways.

 Home and road insights